HsiangHung/Machine_Learning_Note/Classification/Decison Tree/README.md

 ## How to Select Feature for Split?

+### A. Categorical Attribute

-There are two ways: a.
-Information gain and b.
-Gini index.
+There are two ways:
+1. Information gain
+2. Gini index.

 Higher information gain and lower Gini index means a better attribute used for split.

-### a.
-Information gain
+#### 1. Information gain

 Given a split way of features, calculate entropy for root and its childs.
 The tree split is to **maximize reduction of the entropy**, which is defined as **information gain**.
 Given a class, the entropy defines